Legal analysis webinar on the differences between work accidents in the General Regime and RETA

 Fraternidad-Muprespa

-The session, which was introduced and moderated by Silvia Vela, director of the Department of Communication and Institutional Relations of the Mutua, was attended by nearly 400 attendees, and addressed the regulatory framework, the jurisprudential casuistry and the evidentiary implications that affect each group.
+The session, which was introduced and moderated by Silvia Vela, director of the Department of Communication and Institutional Relations of the Mutua, was attended by nearly 400 attendees, and addressed the regulatory framework, jurisprudential casuistry and evidentiary implications that affect each group.

 Comparative legal framework

 The exhibition focused on articles 156 to 158 and 316 of the General Social Security Law (LGSS), as well as Royal Decrees 625/2014 and 1273/2003.
-López Sacristán stressed that “The definition of a work accident in the General Regime is broader and presumes employment, while the RETA requires a direct and immediate connection with economic activity.”.
+López Sacristán stressed that “ the definition of a work accident in the General Regime is broader and presumes employment, while in the RETA a direct and immediate connection with economic activity is required ”.

-In the RGSS, article 156.1 LGSS establishes that a work accident is considered “any bodily injury that the worker suffers on the occasion of or as a consequence of the work carried out as an employee"In addition, section 3 introduces the iuris tantum presumption of employment: "It will be presumed, unless proven otherwise, that the injuries suffered by the worker during the time and at the place of work constitute a work accident.”.
+In the RGSS, article 156.1 LGSS establishes that a work accident is considered to be “ any bodily injury that the worker suffers on the occasion or as a consequence of the work performed for another person ”.
+Furthermore, section 3 introduces the iuris tantum presumption of employment: “ it will be presumed, unless proven otherwise, that the injuries suffered by the worker during the time and at the place of work constitute a work accident.”

-On the contrary, in the RETA, article 316.2 requires that the accident derives “directly and immediately"of self-employment, without said presumption operating."This implies a much more demanding evidentiary burden for the self-employed person.”said the speaker.
+On the contrary, in the RETA, article 316.2 requires that the accident derive “ directly and immediately ” from self-employment, without said presumption operating. “ This implies a much more demanding evidentiary burden for the self-employed , ”said the speaker.

 Notable jurisprudence